Under a Raging Moon (album): Background

 Daltrey later recalled "That was the album I really wanted to make ... it got great airplay and sold an awful lot."

+Mini-tour

+Daltrey went on a brief North American mini-tour in December 1985 in support of Under a Raging Moon.
+It featured a core backing band of keyboardist Alan Shacklock, guitarists Robbie McIntosh and Rick Derringer, bassist John Siegler, and drummers Mark Brzezicki and Alan Gratzer.
+Big Country were the opening act for several of these shows.

+The tour primarily ran from 2 December to 12 December, with notable dates being at the Capitol Theatre in Passaic, New Jersey, DAR Constitution Hall in Washington, D.C., the Orpheum Theater in Boston, and New York City's Madison Square Garden.

+During the Madison Square Garden concert, Bryan Adams and John Parr guested on the songs that they had written for Under a Raging Moon, and Who member John Entwistle sang "Twist and Shout" during the encore, with Yoko Ono and Sean Lennon also appearing onstage.

 Critical reception

 Mike DeGagne of AllMusic wrote about the title track: "Daltrey's thunderous but passionate ode to his former friend and drummer Keith Moon is a fervent downpour of frustration that can be truly felt inside every line of the song."
 DeGagne erroneously credits the entire drum solo section to Mark Brzezicki: He plays one of the seven solos and the primary drum part throughout the rest of the track.
 Zak Starkey accompanies Brzezicki in a drums duet following the solos and through the song's fadeout.